Custom Packaging

 Why Custom Beverage Packaging Boxes Still Surprise Me

-Custom beverage packaging boxes were supposed to be a predictable slice of my day, yet they keep throwing curveballs faster than a brewer hitting release day.
+Custom Beverage Packaging boxes were supposed to be a predictable slice of my day, yet they keep throwing curveballs faster than a brewer hitting release day.
 The crew at Pacific Fold in Ohio ran their Korber press for a six-color job with UV varnish, churning out four thousand units while I was still waiting on a single proof.
 Palletizing finished in under six hours and the press tech barely raised an eyebrow; that kind of pacing keeps me glued to the floor.
-I still brag to clients that day I could have timed the press to my morning latte (the tech gave me the look reserved for people asking for miracles before coffee).
+I still brag to clients about that day I could have timed the press to my morning latte (the tech gave me the look reserved for people asking for miracles before coffee).
 I’m gonna keep that latte story on repeat for every brand that thinks timelines are negotiable; it also makes them buy travel mugs for the press guys.

 These boxes are not just corrugated rectangles.
 They represent the first sip your customer experiences, more scrutinized than the bartender’s pour.
 I once stood in a tasting room near Asheville while the distributor tossed a case of premium cold brew into a bin for a buyer to inspect; the buyer scanned the embossing, squeezed the paperboard, and made a commitment in under ten seconds (they looked like they were auditioning to be my CFO).
 That’s when you realize tactile storytelling can close a deal faster than a PowerPoint deck, and when you add a little tactile pop the energy in the room goes from polite nod to full-on buzz.